Richer Convolutional Features for Edge Detection

 [2]{\subfloat[#1]{ }}

-In the past few years, convolutional neural networks (CNNs) have become popular in the computer vision community by substantially advancing the \sArt of various tasks, including image classification \cite{krizhevsky2012imagenet, simonyan2014very, szegedy2015going}, object detection \cite{girshick2014rich, girshick2015fast, ren2015faster, li2016r} and semantic segmentation \cite{long2015fully, chen2014semantic} \etc. Since CNNs have a strong capability to learn high-level representations of natural images automatically, there is a recent trend of using convolutional networks to perform edge detection.
-Some well-known CNN-based methods have pushed forward this field significantly, such as DeepEdge \cite{bertasius2015deepedge}, N$^4$-Fields \cite{ganin2014n}, CSCNN \cite{hwang2015pixel}, DeepContour \cite{shen2015deepcontour}, and HED \cite{xie2015holistically}.
-Our algorithm falls into this category as well.

 As illustrated in \figref{fig:motivation}, we build a simple network to produce side outputs of intermediate layers using VGG16 \cite{simonyan2014very} with HED architecture \cite{xie2017holistically}.
 We can see that the information obtained by different \textit{convolution} (\ie \conv) layers gradually becomes coarser.
 More importantly, intermediate \conv layers contain essential fine details.
 However, previous CNN architectures only use the final \conv layer or the layers before the pooling layers of neural networks, but ignore the intermediate layers.
 On the other hand, since richer convolutional features are highly effective for many vision tasks, many researchers make efforts to develop deeper networks \cite{he2016deep}.
 However, it is difficult to get the networks to converge when going deeper because of vanishing/exploding gradients and training data shortage (\eg for edge detection).
-So why don't we make full use the CNN features we have now?
-Our motivation is based on these observations.
-Unlike previous CNN methods, the proposed novel network uses the CNN features of all the \textit{conv} layers to perform the pixel-wise prediction in an image-to-image fashion.
+So why don't we make full use of the CNN features we have now?
+Based on these observations, we propose richer convolutional features (RCF), a novel deep structure fully exploiting the CNN features from all the \conv layers, to perform the pixel-wise prediction for edge detection in an image-to-image fashion.
 RCF can automatically learn to combine complementary information from all layers of CNNs and thus can obtain accurate representations for objects or object parts in different scales.
-The evaluation results demonstrate RCF performs very well in edge detection.
+The evaluation results demonstrate RCF performs very well on edge detection.

 After the publication of the conference version \cite{liu2017richer}, our proposed RCF edges have been widely used in weakly supervised semantic segmentation \cite{hou2018webseg}, style transfer \cite{liu2017depth}, and stereo matching \cite{song2018edgestereo}.
 Besides, the idea of utilizing all the \textit{conv} layers in a unified framework can be potentially generalized to other vision tasks.
 This has been demonstrated in skeleton detection \cite{zhao2018hi}, medial axis detection \cite{liu2017rsrn}, people detection \cite{zeng2017people}, and surface fatigue crack identification \cite{xu2018surface}.